David Wees asked a question on Twitter today that I thought would be pretty easy to solve:

 p>Turns out, no so much.

-In my searching, I did come across a cool plugin which reminds you to follow up with emails which are unreplied to you, but not ones which you need to send the reply.
+In my searching, I did come across a service which reminds you to follow up with emails which are unreplied to you, but not ones which you need to send the reply.

 You can use filters and other little workarounds to get it done, but that usually means having to remember to actually add the filter or mark it unread when you're going through your inbox.
 That's hard to remember to do in the moment, and can even be impossible (like if you're using the mobile app).
 Luckily, you can combine search operators in the web view to get pretty good results.